rashedkarnoub661-cyber/tech-jobs-analyzer/README.md

 # Tech Jobs Analyzer

-A two-stage RAG pipeline for semantic search over technology job postings and AI-assisted career guidance.
+A two-stage RAG pipeline for semantic search over technology job postings, with an interactive Streamlit interface and AI-assisted career guidance.

 ## Project Overview